Wax Ltd: History

 Xandy Barry was in the New York based band Kilowatt and began his recording career at Green Street Studios and the Cutting Room before moving out to Los Angeles, CA. Wally Gagel was known for his work on the Top 40 hit "Natural One" by the band Folk Implosion as well as his involvement with Fort Apache Studios in Boston.
 He was also a member of the A&M recording act, Orbit.

 In 2005, after working together on Barry's solo album, All the Money in the World, the pair began writing, producing, recording and mixing for other artists under the name WAX LTD.

 In 2009, WAX LTD moved their operations into the former TTG Studios in Hollywood, CA, where a number of acts from the 1960s and 1970s recorded such as Jimi Hendrix, the Velvet Underground, the Doors, Neil Young, Frank Zappa and the Animals.

 Record label

 In June 2011, Wax Ltd. formed WAX LTD. Records to sign as well as upstream artists on their roster.
 Notable releases include albums by Blondfire, Zella Day, Family of the Year and Redlight King.

-iTunes Live Sessions

-Starting in 2010, the duo began producing, mixing, and engineering original sessions for iTunes.
-Working with artists such as Vampire Weekend, Gorillaz, Black Rebel Motorcycle Club, Maroon 5, Ozomatli, Metric, PJ Harvey, Edward Sharpe and the Magnetic Zeros, Slash, The Decemberists, Shelby Lynne, Joshua James, and Best Coast.